-Risk Management measures and monitors market, credit, operational and liquidity risk to prevent adverse outcomes for WATC, provides guidance to the Executive and Board on all risk matters, and is responsible for developing a good risk culture within the organisation.
+Risk and Compliance: Risk Management measures and monitors market, credit, operational and liquidity risk to prevent adverse outcomes for WATC, provides guidance to the Executive and Board on all risk matters, and is responsible for developing a good risk culture within the organisation.

 Legal and Compliance is responsible for administering compliance with legislation, policies and WATC’s corporate governance practices, providing oversight of, and guidance in relation to, the origination and documentation of WATC’s borrowings and other agreements, including financial market and client agreements.